aplyusnin/HMTL/README.md

 There are 6 basic types represented in HMTL:

-1. Empty
+1. Numeric
-2. Natural
-3. Byte
+2. Byte
-4. Character
+3. Character
-5. List
+4. List
-6. Functor
+5. Functor

 ### Complex types (structures)